BiscuitButter/PyBer_Analysis/README.md

 ## Purpose

-The purpose of this analysis is to create a summary of ride-sharing fare data by city type.
+The purpose of this analysis is to create a summary of ride-sharing data by city type.

 ## Results

+Based on the table below, a correlation can be seen between ridership and population density.
+We can also see a scalar correlation between drivers and population density, however, it does not align with ridership and the result is an excess of drivers to riders.
+This imbalance makes driving in high population areas much less lucrative.

-##### Ride-Sharing Summary
+##### Ride-Sharing Summary (Jan - Apr)
 | | Rides by City Type | Drivers by City Type | Fares by City Type | Average Fare per Ride | Average Fare per Driver |
 | :--- | :---: | :---: | :---: | :---: | :---: |
 |Rural   | 125 | 78 | $4,327.93 | $34.62 | $55.49 |